KennethYoel/JottrDemo/README.md

 ## First
-First lets go to [OpenAI](https://www.openai.com) and sign up for a developer account and follow the instructions to get some API keys.
+First lets go to [OpenAI](https://www.openai.com) and sign up for a developer account and follow the instructions to get an API keys.

 ## Second
 Add a new Plist file to your project, make sure to select the project's root folder in the project navigator which is the JottrDemo, and then either click on said folder for a context menu and choose New File, or in the top navigation click File -> New -> File...

 Then type *property* into the filter field on the top right of the popup window and then choose the Property File type from the Resource section.

 Choosing a good name for your property list file is essential.
-I recommend the following naming scheme: <name of the API>Info.plist.
+I recommend the following naming scheme:
+<name of the API>Info.plist.
 For example, we are accessing OpenAI, so we'll name the file OpenAI-Info.plist

 ## Third
 Next, go ahead and add a new key/value pair to the newly created file by clicking the tiny plus sign adjacent to **Type**.
-I chose API_KEY as the name for the **Key**.
+I'd chose API_KEY as the name for the **Key**.
 Most API keys are strings, so choose String as the data type in **Type**, and then insert the key you get from OpenAI into the **Value** field.

 ## Fourth
 Now to make reading the API key and using it in the code as easy as possible, I've wrapped it in a computed property.
 This